MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/sending-push-notifications/index.md

     ![authorization header](postman_json.png)

-The logged-in user should have now received a notification:
+After clicking on the **Send** button, the logged-in "testUser" should have now received a notification:

+*Update this image with the real one*
 ![Image of the sample application](notifications-app.png)

 ### Customizing Notifications